Vietnamese American Armed Forces Association: History

+On October 1, 2014, the Vietnamese-American Armed Forces Association was renamed the Vietnamese-American Uniformed Services Association, with a new website.
+The change incorporated more services: U.S. Public Health Service Commissioned Corps (USPHSCC) and National Oceanic and Atmospheric Administration Commissioned Corps (NOAACC).
+The U.S. Space Force (USSF) was added in 2019.

 Mission

 VAAFA's stated mission is to provide professional development, mentorship, enhanced camaraderie, and networking for current and former Vietnamese American service members of the seven uniformed services.
 Through fund raising events and activities, the association raises money to provide care packages for deployed service members as well as provide financial assistances to families; in order for a member travel to the location of care in the event a military service member is wounded in the line of duty.
 VAAFA, also seeks to raise awareness of the contribution and sacrifices of Vietnamese American in the U.S. Armed Forces through active engagement of the Vietnamese Community through participation in community events and activities.
 As a military association, it does not endorse any political groups or activities.
 In 2010, VAAFA established the Fallen Heroes Scholarship, for 12 U.S. Citizen or Permanent Resident Vietnamese American students currently enrolled in college or high school seniors.
 The Fallen Heroes Scholarship was established in memory of Vietnamese American military service members who have died in defense of the United States of America.